amonelias/MMM-ColorIndicator/README.md

 # MMM-ColorIndicator
 A MagicMirror² module to validate incoming data and send specified (color)data.

+## Installation
+1. Navigate to the `/modules` folder of you MagicMirror²
+2. Clone this repository using the following command: `git clone https://github.com/amonelias/MMM-ColorIndicator.git`

-# Config
+## Config
 <table>
   <thead>
     <tr>